Thursday, August 17th, 2017

-Prices are still marching higher.
-In fact, the median sales price rose 7.0 percent from last year to $259,000—a new record high.
-Home prices have now risen for the last 64 consecutive months.
-At 47 days on average, homes went under contract 16.1 percent faster than last June.
-However, half the homes that went under contract in June took less than 20 days to do so.
-The average percent of original list price received at sale was 99.5 percent, 0.8 percent higher than June 2016.
-Similarly, the median percent of original list price received at sale was 100.0 percent, meaning half the sales closed for over list price.
-The metro area has a sparse 2.5 months of housing supply—the lowest June reading since 2003.
-Generally, five to six months of supply is considered a balanced market where neither side has a clear advantage.
+Weak supply and robust demand tend to encourage rising prices.
+The median sales price rose 5.9 percent from last year to $254,000—a new monthly record for July.
+Home prices have now risen for the last 65 consecutive months.
+At 44 days on average, homes went under contract 18.5 percent faster than last July.
+Despite there being fewer of them, sellers who have listed their homes recently are receiving strong offers in less time.
+The average percent of original list price received at sale was 99.2 percent, 0.8 percent higher than July 2016.
+The metro area has just 2.5 months of housing supply.
+Generally, five to six months of supply is considered a balanced market where neither buyers nor sellers have a clear advantage.

 A thriving and diverse local economy has been conducive to housing recovery, as job growth is key to new household formations.
-The most recent national unemployment rate is 4.4 percent, though it’s 3.7 percent locally.
-The Minneapolis–St. Paul region has a resilient economy with a global reach, a talented workforce, top notch schools and a quality of life that’s enabled one of the highest homeownership rates in the country.
+The most recent national unemployment rate is 4.3 percent, though it’s 3.5 percent locally.
+The Minneapolis–St. Paul region has a resilient economy with a global reach, a talented workforce, top notch schools, exposure to the growing technology and healthcare fields, and a quality of life that’s enabled one of the highest homeownership rates in the country.

-The average 30-year fixed mortgage rate has declined from 4.3 percent to 4.0 percent recently, still well below its long-term average of about 8.0 percent.
+The average 30-year fixed mortgage rate has declined from 4.3 percent to 3.9 percent recently, still well below its long-term average of around 8.0 percent.
 Excluding any surprising data or events, the Federal Reserve is likely to increase their target federal funds rate at least once more this year.
-Wage and inventory growth are key to offsetting affordability declines brought on by higher rates and rising prices.
+Additional inventory is needed in order to offset declining affordability brought on by higher prices and interest rates.

 From The Skinny Blog.